libetl/local-traffic/README.md

 1. Add `local-traffic` to the dependencies
 2. Use the notation `require('local-traffic').start({ /* configuration goes here */ })'`
+3. Downgrade downstream http to 1.1 only (`dontUseHttp2Downstream: true`)
-3. Don't forget to use a CORS proxy server : use the `crossOriginUrlPattern` parameter to specify it (example : `"https://corsproxy.io/?url=${href}"`)
+4. Don't forget to use a CORS proxy server : use the `crossOriginUrlPattern` parameter to specify it (example : `"https://corsproxy.io/?url=${href}"`)

 ## how to change mappings to local / non-local